 Parker Palm Springs.
 This hotel has a vintage Mid-Century Modern cool vibe and an amazing pool.
 Very trendy.

-Where I Stayed: The Palm Springs Hotel (0.8 miles from the Tramway, 1.8 miles to the city center, so very convenient if you’re doing the PS Tram.
+The Palm Springs Hotel.
+Only 0.8 miles from the Tramway, 1.8 miles to the city center, so very convenient if you’re doing the PS Tram.
 Aptly named, I liked this small hotel for the pool and hot tub (it’s Palm Springs!)
 And also, I went to Palm Springs to chill out, and this hotel is quiet, with a kind and considerate staff.

 SAVVY TIP: We booked our hotel on Hotels.com (Palm Springs page) where you can book a hotel in Palm Springs (occasionally up to 55% off) with a best price guarantee.
 That page also shows user reviews from three top travel sites plus, check out their Welcome Rewards Program (collect 10 nights and get one free).

 PALM SPRINGS RECOMMENDED RESTAURANTS